prodriguezsosa/conText/vignettes/quickstart.md

-Finally, `get_nns_ratio()` allows us to make inferences using a permutation test, specifically around the *absolute deviation of the observed cosine similarity ratio from $1$* (this captures how discriminant a given nearest neighbor is).
-Specifically, for each permutation, the grouping variable is randomly shuffled and the absolute deviation of the cosine similarity ratios from $1$ is computed.
+Finally, `get_nns_ratio()` allows us to make inferences using a permutation test, specifically around the *absolute deviation of the observed cosine similarity ratio from 1* (this captures how discriminant a given nearest neighbor is).
+Specifically, for each permutation, the grouping variable is randomly shuffled and the absolute deviation of the cosine similarity ratios from 1 is computed.
 The empirical p.value is then the proportion of these “permuted” deviations that are larger than the observed deviation.

 The output of `get_nns_ratio()` contains three additional columns (relative to `nns_ratio()`) if `bootstrap = TRUE` and `permute = TRUE`.
-These are the standard errors around the cosine similarity ratios, the corresponding (empirical) `p.value` and a `group` variable identifying which group the nearest neighbor belonged to – `shared` means it appeared in both groups’ top $N$ nearest neighbors.
+These are the standard errors around the cosine similarity ratios, the corresponding (empirical) `p.value` and a `group` variable identifying which group the nearest neighbor belonged to – `shared` means it appeared in both groups’ top N nearest neighbors.

 ``` r
 # we limit candidates to features in our corpus